Mangouh7/YT-vids-views-guesser/README.md

 YouTube views guessing game with avatar reactions and confetti.
 JS code partly created with AI assistance.
 This is an interactive web game where players guess the number of views for random YouTube videos.

-Dynamic avatar reactions: Avatar reacts to how close your guess is (far, close, very close).
+.Dynamic avatar reactions: Avatar reacts to how close your guess is (far, close, very close).

-Confetti animation: Celebrate correct guesses with colorful effects.
+.Confetti animation: Celebrate correct guesses with colorful effects.

-YouTube API integration: Fetches real video data including title, thumbnail, and view count.
+.YouTube API integration: Fetches real video data including title, thumbnail, and view count.

-Responsive design: Works on desktop and mobile.
+.Responsive design: Works on desktop and mobile.

-Technologies used: HTML, CSS, JavaScript, YouTube Data API.
+.Technologies used: HTML, CSS, JavaScript, YouTube Data API.